 - More likely to engage in academic projects, study abroad opportunities, and research

 - Live in a supportive learning environment in Residence that helps ease the transition into the University community

 - More likely to become Student Leaders and Mentors

 How do I apply to live in an Academic Cluster?

-- Fill out a Residence Application for the Trent Durham GTA Residence: applications for the 2021-2022 academic year will open on March 1, 2021.
+- Fill out a Residence Application for the Trent Durham GTA Residence: applications for the 2022-23 Academic Year open on January 24, 2022

 - On the Residence Application for Residence Learning Communities: Select your preference from the drop-down menu of options for an Academic Cluster from one of the following options:

 Following the Residence Application deadline (June 1, 2022), the Housing Services team will review applications for Academic Clusters at Durham, and you will be notified of your residence assignment by the end of June.